jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 - Step 3: `prep()` prepares a dataset to base each step on.

-- Step 4: `bake()` applies the pre-processing steps to your datasets.
+- Step 4: `bake()` applies the preprocessing steps to your datasets.

 In this course, we focus on two preprocessing tasks.